Basics of Piercing Care

 -Stay healthy; the healthier your lifestyle, the easier it will be for your piercing to heal.
 Get enough sleep and eat a nutritious diet.
 Exercise during healing is fine; listen to your body.

 -Avoid submerging your healing piercing in any bacteria-ridden waters such as lakes, rivers, ocean, swimming pools or hot tubs.
+Some piercings can be protected with the use of waterproof bandages such as Nexcare Clean Seals or Tegaderm.

 -Make sure your bedding is washed and changed regularly.
 Wear clean, comfortable, breathable clothing that protects your piercing while you are sleeping.